 Image segmentation is applied in industries including automotive, healthcare, and manufacturing.
 Implementing a segmentation model requires handling large-scale datasets, developing complex models, and deploying robust inference pipelines.

-Viso.ai provides a no-code end-to-end platform for creating and deploying computer vision applications.
+Viso.ai provides an end-to-end platform for creating and deploying computer vision applications.
 We offer a vast library of vision-related models with applications across various industries.
 We also offer data management and annotation solutions for custom training.

 Book a demo to learn more about the Viso Suite.